Overview

 - You’re primarily focused on document search functionality

-- You want to minimize costs associated with LLM API usage
+- You want to optimize resource usage for LLM API calls

 When to Add an LLM Component